zachblume/autospec/README.md

 ### Open source end-to-end (e2e) test generation for web apps

-Traditional software testing is based on specifying behavior in code to test for regressions.
-Users and QA testers, on the other hand, don't rely on formal specifications to determine usability, but judgement.
+Traditional software testing relies on specifying behavior in code to catch regressions.
+However, real users interact with applications based on intuition and domain knowledge, not formal specs.

-autospec uses multi-modal LLMs to explore and test web apps, and uses judgement on the full UI output after each interaction to decide whether to raise an error.
+autospec leverages multi-modal LLMs to explore and generate commonsense test specifications for web applications.
+It aims to mimic user-like judgement on the entire UI output after each interaction to decide whether to raise an error about how an application behaves.

--   This allows autospec to test new behavior immediately after implementation, instead of just testing for regressions.
+-   This approach allows autospec to test new features immediately after implementation, not just check for regressions.
--   This means autospec requires no configuration.
+-   It requires no configuration, making it straightforward to use.

 ### Use the demonstration